DiceNameIsMy/vut-itu/docs/Navrh.md

 - **Collaboration Features**: There is a strong demand for better collaboration tools that allow users to share itineraries easily with friends and family.
 - **Simplified Planning Tools**: Users want straightforward tools that allow them to plan itineraries without unnecessary complexity.
 They prefer apps that can integrate their travel information seamlessly without overwhelming them with ads or upselling.
 - **Integration with Other Services**: Suggestions were made for integrating travel planning apps with credit card services to enhance functionality, as many users already utilize these cards for travel-related benefits.

-**Willingness to Pay**

-While some users are open to paying for premium features, the consensus is that the current pricing models are often seen as excessive.
-Many indicated they would consider paying around $20 per year for an app that meets their needs but find $60 unjustifiable given the limited frequency of their travel.Overall, while there is enthusiasm for tools like Wanderlog and TripIt, significant concerns about usability, pricing strategies, and feature sets have led many users to revert to simpler solutions or a mix of existing tools like Google Maps and spreadsheets.

-**Conclusion**
+#### 1.3.7 Conclusion
 None of the applications fulfill all the main wishes of our respondents we've identified.
 Some excel at their own thing (TripAdvisor, TripIt), some tried to include everything on one place but failed to consider what's the most important for users (Wanderlog).
-Sygic seems to be the best all-in-one app to manage your trips we've reviewed.
-Lacking in with ... though.
+TODO: Add smth about Sygic & MakeMyTrip?

 Keypoints:
 - It's very important to keep in mind our customer's first interaction when designing a multi-purpose, all-around app, because the first impression is the biggest factor in user retention.
 - TODO: Add something about none of the apps providing routes from real users, or them being badly implemented.
 We can to better.
 	- TODO: ...

 ### 1.4 App Requirements (Zadání)
 TODO: Translate & describe the app itself, what can be done there, etc.